 Compensation Design in the Energy Industry

-Click here for the case study of the state-owned enterprise responsible for the distribution of electricity in Vietnam.
+A state-owned enterprise responsible for the distribution of electricity in Vietnam needed to design a compensation scheme for all levels of the organization.
 The introduction of market-oriented reforms includes competition for human capital.
 Compensation is now a critical part of recruiting, management and employee retention.
 Actionable Strategies was asked to design a measurement system for all of IT and then align a compensation model to it.

 An IT Balanced Scorecard was developed that aligned with the business Balanced Scorecard already is use.
 A tiered measurement system was designed that tied performance objectives to the strategic IT objectives.
 After investing the time in educating IT executives and front-line managers, Actionable Strategies let the now motivated leaders drive implementation.